 THE PURPOSE OF THE JOURNAL

-Lectio Divina is about one thing: developing an intimate relationship with God by reading, listening, and praying the Scriptures that have been given to us.
+The 21 United Journal is about one thing: developing an intimate relationship with God by reading, listening, and praying the Scriptures that have been given to us.

 We are hoping to hear God’s voice and do God’s will - to move from simply attaining information and move toward a communion with God that is transformative.
 This means we are listening for the voice of God communicated through the Scriptures and revealed by the Spirit.

-The first element is simply reading the text.
-Do it slowly, unhurried, prayerfully, out loud, and then read it again at least 3 times.
-Allow yourself to experience the text and not just intellectualize it, paying special attention to words, phrases, or sentences that seem to take hold of you.
-In faith we wait for God to speak through Word and Spirit to our soul.
+The second element is simply reading the text.
+Do so slowly, unhurried, prayerfully, out-loud, and then read again at least three times.
+Allow yourself to experience the text, and not to just intellectualize it, paying special

 Click here for the adult 21 United book